Matchup of unbeatens in Buffalo, of all places

 Dallas (1-1) at Seattle (2-0)

-Hide your eyes if you like defense; neither team seems capable of stopping opponents.
+Hide your eyes if you like defense; neither of these teams seem capable of stopping opponents.

-When each has the ball, though, it’s lights out: Russell Wilson tied a career high with five touchdown passes against New England’s allegedly strong secondary, and has nine TDs in two games.
+When they have the ball, though, it’s lights out: Russell Wilson tied a career high with five touchdown passes against New England’s allegedly strong secondary, and has nine TDs in two games.
 DK Metcalf s emerging as a threat everywhere, with some already comparing him to Calvin Johnson.
 Megatron Northwest?

 Dallas QB Dak Prescott threw for 450 yards and ran for three touchdowns in a stolen victory against Atlanta.